The Diagnostic Revolution

 No single data point in that movie is invisible to a human physician.
 Any cardiologist could, given time, review every chart, trace every trend, cross-reference every genomic marker.
 But "given time" is the operative phrase.
 At 4 AM, in a busy emergency department, with six other patients waiting, the time does not exist.
 The photograph is what fits in the available cognitive bandwidth.
 The movie requires a computational collaborator.

 This is the Augmentation Principle made clinical.
 The AI does not decide whether this patient goes to the catheterization lab.
 The physician decides.
 But the physician decides with a film playing behind their eyes instead of a snapshot — and the decision is richer, faster, and more informed because of it.
+A January 2026 randomized trial of real-time AI-ECG alerts across 14,989 emergency department patients (PMID 41507124, Nature Communications) demonstrated the design lesson embedded in that distinction: broad AI alerts did not significantly improve overall treatment rates, but among the high-risk hyperkalemia patients the system flagged, treatment rose sharply — 69.1% versus 41.6%.
+The movie is only useful when it zooms into the right frame and hands the clinician a clear reason to act.
+Flood the screen with undifferentiated signal, and the physician tunes it out.

 The Rules Are Being Written